 - Do you have any hesitations about my qualifications or experience?

-- Is there anything we haven’t yet covered that you think is important to know about working here?
+- Is there anything we haven't yet covered that you think is essential to know about working here?

-- Is there anyone else you would like me to meet with?
+- Is there anyone else you would like me to meet?